dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/system_overview.md

 - **AS1:** An internal, omission fault (such as a student requesting a quiz and the quiz not appearing; or a question in a quiz being skipped without the student's consent, among others) happens during the normal operation of the system, in particular during the period of evaluation of a student, causing an unfair grade to be registered in the database.
 The fault must be isolated, preventing it from becoming a failure, and it must be logged to safeguard the student's evaluation.
 A good measure would be the percentage of evaluation of a class lost during the course of the semester (Ex: In a semester with 10 students, each answering 10 5-question quizzes, each question equates to (100/(10 x 10 x 5)) % = 0,2%.
 If, over the semester, student A fails to answer one question due to a fault, and the same happens to student B, the amount of lost evaluation during the semester would be of 0,4%).

+### Security

+- **SS1:** An outside attacker(using demo user credentials) launches a Denial of Service attack(using jmeter scripts or others) on quizzes-tutor services and/or data consumed by these, preventing the system from being fully available during the normal operation of the system, in particular during the period of evaluation of the students.
+The attack must be detect and assurances put in place that allow the data and system services will be available for legitimate use.
+A good measure would be the percentage of evaluation of a class lost during the course of the semester.

 Refer to [QA Formal Scenarios](quality_attribute_formal_scenarios.md) for a formal description of the identified QA scenarios.